 I once saw a television interview with a Japanese man who said that he doesn’t want his wife to know about his collection of Love Dolls, so he rents a second apartment just for his dolls.
 I stay for no longer than five minutes.
 The life-size realistic looking dolls scare me.
 Their stillness makes me think of the dead.

 Next, I head in the direction of the Police Museum.
-On the way I see a huge Yamaha store, and decide to play on some very expensive looking pianos for a while.
+On the way, I see a huge Yamaha store and decide to play on some very expensive looking pianos for a while.
 I also see the Pachinko Museum.
 A sign outside says, “We can teach you the basics about Pachinko.”
 It is adults only, but free.
 I head inside to find that they have forgotten the museum aspect.
-It is just a regular Pachinko parlor.
-“More enjoy more happy,” a sign outside tells me as I leave.
+It is just a regular Pachinko parlour.
+“More enjoy, more happy,” a sign outside tells me as I leave.

 The Police Museum doesn’t seem to exist.
 The building that it is inside is under heavy construction and gated off.
 A shame, I was looking forward to doing something normal today.
 I see a sign for the nearby Kyōbashi Station; lucky for me I know this station is on the Ginza Line, so I take the train back to Asakusa.

-Back at the hostel the soba party is just starting.
-Soba are Japanese noodles made from buckwheat flour.
-This is actually my favorite type of noodle.
+Back at the hostel, the soba party is just starting.
+Soba is Japanese noodles made from buckwheat flour.
+This is actually my favourite type of noodle.
 There are stalls selling badges made from Instagram photographs.
-You can send them six of your photographs and they make them into high quality badges or magnets.
-I consider sending them my six photographs of love dolls, but don’t.
+You can send them six of your photographs and they make them into high-quality badges or magnets.
+I consider sending them my six photographs of love dolls but don’t.
 There is also a store where you can rent a Kimono or a Yukata.
 The word Kimono inventively translates as ‘thing to wear’.